AmbiqAI/heartkit/docs/zoo/segmentation.md

 ## <span class="sk-h2-span"> Preprocessing</span>

-For ECG segmentation, the models are trained directly on single channel ECG data.
+The models are trained directly on single channel ECG data.
 No feature extraction is performed.
 However, the data is preprocessed by applying a band-pass filter to remove noise followed by down-sampling.
 The filtered ECG signals are normalized by subtracting the mean and dividing by the standard deviation.
 We also add a small epsilon value to the standard deviation to avoid division by zero.

 ---